User Guide - v2.0

 mai eval "<expression>"Evaluate a single expression against the environment--env <file>

-mai initInstall PreToolUse hook into AI client--client <claude-code|cursor>, --global-claude-md
+mai initInstall PreToolUse and SessionStart hooks into the AI client.
+Idempotent.--client <claude-code|cursor>, --global-claude-md

-mai serveStart MCP server--cwd <path>, --port <N>
+mai serveStart MCP server--cwd <path>, --port <N>, --passthrough

 mai cache show [file]List cached entries--expired, --persist, --session